 Often our Local Knowledge candidates have been people we’ve met in the place who have helped us in some way by sharing some helpful tips and local advice.
 Sometimes they’ve been strangers we’ve made friends with, and occasionally they’ve been friends of friends we’ve made in other places.
 We’ve interviewed people we ‘met’ on Twitter who we then befriended in ‘real life’.
 And in a couple of cases we’ve followed up with people we’ve met through work, such as Ayşe Bali.

 When we arrived in Istanbul I decided to get in touch with Ayşe, who’d we’d met a couple of years earlier when we’d been in the city to work on some magazine stories.
 I first discovered her hip t-shirt shop Ottoman Empire back in 2006 when I was scouting for new things to write about for a story we were doing on ‘Cool Istanbul’.

-I loved Ottoman Empire’s funky yet funny t-shirts so much that when we returned a couple of years later to cover the opening of the W Hotel and Jean-George’s Spice Market restaurant, I pitched a couple of editors stories on Ottoman Empire just so I could write about the shop and label again (this was one of those stories) and meet one of its owners, the lovely designer of the tongue-in-cheek t-shirts, Ayse Bali.
+I loved Ottoman Empire’s funky yet funny t-shirts so much that when we returned a couple of years later to cover the opening of the W Hotel and Jean-George’s Spice Market restaurant, I pitched a couple of editors stories on Ottoman Empire just so I could write about the shop and label again and meet one of its owners, the lovely designer of the tongue-in-cheek t-shirts, Ayse Bali.

 Ayse was very sweet, warm and friendly, and so forthcoming with tips on Istanbul when we met her in person and in subsequent emails — and she was very pregnant at the time!
 It therefore made sense that she was the first person I thought of looking up for advice when we returned to Istanbul this trip.